Apologeet.nl

 Conclusion

 Okay, let’s wrap up this topic.
 We have seen that that Christians cannot accept legalised abortion.
 It is just absolutely immoral to say that the unborn cannot be seen as human.
-As I argued in the previous episodes, the unborn should be entitled for all basic human-rights.
+As I argued in the previous episodes, the unborn should be entitled to all basic human-rights.
 This is scientifically, morally, and legally undeniable.
 It is our duty to protect the unborn against any harm.
 Why?
 Simply because the unborn is a human-being.
 Human-Rights are there to protect, not only the strong, but in the first place to protects those who can’t protect themselves.

 I also argued that doctors need to do their utmost to safe the unborn from harm in cases where a mother needs treatment for a life-threatening situation, such as cancer.
 It might happen though, that the medics unintentionally fail to save the unborn.
-If this happens, and it is really unintentionally I would not consider this as immoral or wrong.
+If this happens, and it is really unintentionally, I would not consider this as immoral or wrong.
 Especially in the early stage of the pregnancy the baby cannot survive outside the mother’s womb.
 This means that medics need to prioritise the life of the mother.
 No, that doesn’t mean they can terminate the unborn in that stage.
 Absolutely not!
 But again, if there’s a change in which the baby gets hurt while saving the mother, it isn’t immoral.
 The baby needs his or her mother.

-It is such a blessing though, to see that the medical achievements are progressing rapidly.
+It is such a blessing, to see that the medical achievements are progressing rapidly.
 Last week I read about a baby, still a foetus of 21 weeks and three days, has been saved.
 It was born way the soon and the doctors gave the boy 0% change.
-Still, the parents wanted them to try and now the boy just had his first birthday!
+Still, the parents wanted them to try, and now the boy just had his first birthday!
 Glory to God, who gave us a brain to use!
 When we use our brains to the Glory of God we can achieve great things.
 In this last example, saving the life of a very young boy!

 End-Note